TableFlipStudio/Dont-Get-Expelled/README.md

 1. Go to *Start*, find the search box and type *cmd*, then press Enter.
 2. You should see something like this
 ![commandline](https://raw.githubusercontent.com/TabeFlipStudio/Dont-Get-Expelled/main/gamefiles/images/manual_images/cmd.png)
-3. Type the following lines:
+3. Type the following line:

 - `python -m pip install --user pygame pytmx` and press Enter.

-Make sure to type in exactly these, without any typos.
+Make sure to type in exactly this, without any typos.
 After pressing Enter both times, you should see something like this:

 ![instaling libraries](https://raw.githubusercontent.com/TabeFlipStudio/Dont-Get-Expelled/main/gamefiles/images/manual_images/libs.png)